Wax Begonia (Begonia semperflorens) Indoor Care, Propagation and Growing Problems

 Water Requirements

-Water Wax Begonia during the growing season but allow the soil to dry out slightly between waterings to keep the soil moist.
+Water Wax Begonia liberally during the growing season but allow the top 2-3 inches of soil to dry out slightly between waterings to keep the soil moist.

-Reduce watering during the cold season as growth is minimal at this time but do not allow the soil to dry out completely.
+Reduce watering during the cold season to maintain the soil slightly moist as growth is minimal at this time but do not allow the soil to dry out completely.

-Avoid wetting the leaves as it may lead to the rotting of the plant or water from the bottom instead.
+Avoid wetting the leaves as it may lead to the fungal diseases infestations.
+You may water the plant from the bottom instead.

 Light Requirements

-Wax Begonia grows best in bright light with a few hours of morning or evening sunlight but away from hot direct sunshine to avoid scorching the leaves.
+Wax Begonia grows best in bright light with 4-6 hours of morning or late afternoon sunlight.
+Keep it away from hot midday sunshine to avoid scorching the leaves.

-Occasionally turn the pot to ensure that the plant is getting light on all sides for uniform growth.
+Occasionally turn the pot to ensure that the plant is getting light on all sides for uniform growth as well as prevent leggy growth.

 Temperature and Humidity

-The best temperature for growing Wax Begonia indoors is an average warmth with a minimum of 140C.
-Keep it away from cold draughts to prevent sudden drop in temperature.
+The best temperature for growing Wax Begonia is an average warmth within the range of 18-270C.
+Keep it away from cold drafts to prevent sudden drop in temperature which may result in stunted growth and leaf drop.

-Wax Begonia prefers a humid environment for optimum growth.
-To elevate humidity, set the pot on a wet pebble tray.
-Check out these techniques on how to raise humidity for houseplants.
+Wax Begonia prefers a humidity of 60-70% for optimum growth.
+To elevate humidity, set the pot on a wet pebble tray or use a cool mist humidifier.
+Check out these techniques on how to raise humidity for indoor plants.

 Regularly clean the leaves by damp-wiping with a soft cloth.
 Do not mist the plant as wetting the leaves may lead to fungal diseases.